esitarz/docs-1/content/platform-guides/getting-started/introduction-to-ordercloud.md

 Multi-tiered assignments of roles and other things comprise a powerful mechanism for customizing the buyer experience down to the individual user.
-But once configured, the shopper (and developer for that matter) wants a fast and intuitive experience thatâs more concerned with what they see than how they see it.
+But once configured, the shopper (and developer for that matter) wants a fast and intuitive experience that's more concerned with what they see than how they see it.

-OrderCloud.io provides a group of endpoints, commonly referred to as the **Me** routes, whose main job it is to flatten these assignments and âjust show me what I can seeâ, regardless of how the assignments are made (user/group/organization level).
+OrderCloud.io provides a group of endpoints, commonly referred to as the **Me** routes, whose main job it is to flatten these assignments and 'just show me what I can see', regardless of how the assignments are made (user/group/organization level).
 The Me routes greatly simplify the process of building out the custom buying experience.